Colin Norris: Trial

 All of these victims had been killed in Norris's first year of working as a nurse.
 Hall was a mother of one and a grandmother of two.
-Ludlam was a mother of two, a grandmother and great grandmother who had worked as a nursery school teacher and fostered children for the charity Barnardo's.
+Ludlam was a mother of two, a grandmother and great-grandmother who had worked as a nursery school teacher and fostered children for the charity Barnardo's.
 Wilby was a vulnerable widow.
 Crooks died on her 79th birthday, unable to ever open her cards or presents.
 Hall's son Stuart expressed his relief at Norris's conviction, stating: "I think he needs to be kept inside".
 He added: "He has got the knowledge to kill people and to do it discreetly.
 That makes him a danger to society and he must be kept inside.
 We hope Colin Norris never leaves prison and can never harm anyone else again."

 After the verdict was announced, Leeds Teaching Hospitals NHS Trust apologised to the victims' families for Norris's "disturbing" crimes, subsequently describing him as an "extremely dangerous criminal".
-In 2009, the Nursing and Midwifery Council struck off Norris from the medical register, taking just 5 minutes to come to a decision on the matter.

-Norris is imprisoned in HM Prison Frankland.
+In 2009, the Nursing and Midwifery Council struck off Norris from the medical register, taking just five minutes to come to a decision on the matter.
+Norris was imprisoned at HM Prison Frankland.

-Praise for police investigation

-The judge commended the investigation led by Chris Gregg and Detective Inspector Martin Hepworth, as well as the Crown Prosecution Service caseworkers, saying:

-Independently, Leeds Teaching Hospitals NHS Trust approved of the investigation carried out by the police and their decision to charge Norris, with a spokesperson stating: "The charges are the result of an extremely comprehensive police investigation".
-The investigation was also supported by the university Norris trained at, Dundee University.
-Several reviews of the investigation were made by external, independent police officers to ensure it was run to the correct standard.
-Overall, the extensive inquiry took three years to complete.

-Lead detective Chris Gregg is widely regarded as one of the country's best detectives, and has been described as such in Parliament.
-As well as the Norris case, he also presided over the investigations that led to the capture and convictions of infamous criminals David Bieber and John Taylor (the killer of Leanne Tiernan) as well as 'Wearside Jack' (the Yorkshire Ripper hoaxer).
-The Chief Constable of West Yorkshire Police, Sir Norman Bettison, described Gregg as "one of the finest Detective Chief Superintendents West Yorkshire has known" and said "I don't use that phrase lightly as Chris stands alongside some of the great investigators that West Yorkshire Police has had".
-He was awarded the Queen's Police Medal for his services to policing in 2008 and founded Axiom International Limited with award-winning forensic scientist Dr Angela Gallop, who herself was dubbed "The Queen of Crime-Solving" by The Guardian in 2022.